camilagodoy/tag-maize-gblup-multikernel/README.md

 ### Repository description

-This repository contains the scripts and processed data used in the paper above and is organized as follows:
+This repository is organized as follows:

-- **`data/`** – contains the processed datasets used in the analyses:
+- **`data/`** – contains the processed data sets used in the analyses:
   - BLUEs from single- and multi-environment models (`single_env_analyses/` and `multi_env_analyses/`);
   - Additive and dominance genomic relationship matrices considering all individuals combined, as well as separated by maturity group (`genomic_matrices/`).